Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 Before you can run the demo of this project, some dependencies need to be solved:

 * Configure the JMS broker as described in the next section.
-* Configure and launch a Lightstreamer server instance running a properly configured JMS Gateway.
-Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find *Lightstreamer server* and *JMS Gateway* download packages.
+* Configure and launch a Lightstreamer JMS Extender instance.
+Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find the JMS Extender download package.
-* Get the `lightstreamer-jms.js` file from the [Lightstreamer JMS Gateway](http://download.lightstreamer.com/#jms) and put it in the root folder of this project.
+* Get the `lightstreamer-jms.js` file from the [Lightstreamer JMS Extender](http://download.lightstreamer.com/#jms) and put it in the root folder of this project.
-* Lightstreamer JS client is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.
 * RequireJS is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.
 * jQuery is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.

 ## JMS Broker

 This demo needs a JMS infrastructure to run.
 You can choose a JMS broker to be used for this example.
-You should have already configured the gateway adapter for your preferred broker by following the gateway adapter documentation.
+You should have already configured the JMS connector for your preferred broker by following the JMS Extender documentation.
 Now it is necessary to create the topic to be used by this demo.
 We will show 4 examples using **HornetQ (AKA JBoss Messaging)**, **TIBCO EMS**, **Apache ActiveMQ**, and **JBossMQ**.
 If you already know how to create a topic, go create a "chatTopic" topic and skip this part.

 ### HornetQ (AKA JBoss Messaging)